Azure/azure-sdk-for-net/sdk/dataprotection/Azure.ResourceManager.DataProtectionBackup/src/autorest.md

           "description": "The uri to fetch the next page of resources.
 Call ListNext() fetches next page of resources.", "type": "string"
       };
-      delete $.DeletedBackupInstanceResourceList.allOf;
-      $.DeletedBackupInstanceResourceList.properties.nextLink = {
-          "description": "The uri to fetch the next page of resources.
-Call ListNext() fetches next page of resources.", "type": "string"
-      };
       delete $.ResourceGuardResourceList.allOf;
       $.ResourceGuardResourceList.properties.nextLink = {
           "description": "The uri to fetch the next page of resources.
 Call ListNext() fetches next page of resources.", "type": "string"
       };
+#      delete $.ResourceGuardProxyBaseResourceList.allOf;
+#      $.ResourceGuardProxyBaseResourceList.properties.nextLink = {
+#          "description": "The uri to fetch the next page of resources.
+Call ListNext() fetches next page of resources.",
+#          "type": "string"
+#      };
+#      delete $.DeletedBackupInstanceResourceList.allOf;
+#      $.DeletedBackupInstanceResourceList.properties.nextLink = {
+#          "description": "The uri to fetch the next page of resources.
+Call ListNext() fetches next page of resources.",
+#          "type": "string"
+#      };
 ```